Nicholas Rossi: I'm glad people see through him, victim says

 - Published

-One of the victims of a man who assumed a new identity and fled to Scotland to avoid rape charge in the US has said she is glad people see through him.
+One of the victims of a man who assumed a new identity and fled to Scotland to avoid rape charges in the US has said she is glad people see through him.

 The woman - who wants to be known only by her first name, Mary - met Nicolas Rossi after they spoke online in 2008.

-She said he sexually assaulted her in the basement of a stairwell as they walked to her maths class.
+He sexually assaulted her in the basement of a stairwell as they walked to her maths class.

 Rossi had claimed to be a man called Arthur Knight from Ireland when he was arrested in Scotland last year.